dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

   ...
 ```

-### What I see there
+### What I learned there

-Yes, writing this, I learned things.
-Which sounds crazy.
-But,
+I learned things from writing that down, which you've probably experienced before.
+It's super valuable.

-> _Sometimes writing down things you know reveals things you didn't know you knew._
+> _Writing down things you know sometimes reveals things you didn't know you knew._

-I learned that everything that matters happens when the snake head enters a new cell.
+I learned that everything starts to happen when the snake head enters a new cell.

 #### Moving in whole cells